-During my graduate studies at the University of Florida, the fellowships I received allowed me to conduct research without the need for a teaching assistant (TA) appointment.
-However, upon reaching my third year, I realized I wanted to experience teaching.
-I approached the Chemistry Department and volunteered to be a TA for a General Chemistry course, but was met with apprehension due to concerns over having a blind TA for a typically visual course.
-In the end, they accepted me, and I became the first blind TA in chemistry at the University of Florida.
-This was one of the best experiences of my life.
+During my graduate studies at the University of Florida, I received fellowships that allowed me to conduct research without the need to be a TA.
+In my third year, I realized that I still wanted to experience teaching.
+After approaching the Chemistry Department to volunteer for a TA position, I was met with apprehension because of my blindness.
+However, in the end, I was accepted as the first blind chemistry TA at the University of Florida, and it became one of the best experiences of my life.

 “Thank you for all the dedication and willingness to help us.
 I think I can speak for all that you sincerely wanted us to do well.
 I aspire to be as bad-*ss as you one day.”

 I was eager to engage with my students and help them better understand complex concepts and problems.
 My blindness posed a challenge with visual presentations.
 In response, I developed a unique teaching style where I fostered communication between students and encouraged them to ask questions.
 The students often became so engaged in problems they would ask me to stay after class.
 I received many positive reviews from students expressing their admiration for my teaching style.